equinor/flotilla/backend/README.md

 For the configuration to be able to read secrets from the keyvault, you will need to have the client secret stored locally in your secret manager.

-For the MQTT client to function, the application expects a config variable named `mqtt-broker-password`, containing the password for the mqtt broker.
+For the MQTT client to function, the application expects a config variable in the MQTT section called `Password`, containing the password for the mqtt broker.
-This must either be stored in a connected keyvault or in the ASP.NET secret manager.
+This must either be stored in a connected keyvault as "Mqtt--Password" or in the ASP.NET secret manager as described in the [configuration section](#Configuration).

 ### Automatic environment setup